michaeldayreads/reference/shell.md

+# shell

+> Bash... but not just.

-> Unless otherwise indicated, this document refers to bash shell.
+ Unless otherwise indicated, this document refers to bash shell, or to command line tools installed on top of bash or other shells but common enough in use or application to be included in this document (e.g. `curl`, `jq` etc.)

 > Option lists on commands are non-exhaustive.
 The intention is to explain and highlight command line and scripting usage, not to clone the man pages.

-# shell differences
+## shell differences

 Function names in `bash` are less restrictive than names in `sh`; in particular, `sh` does not permit `.` or `-` but does permit `_`.

-# quotes and escaping
+## quotes and escaping

 Single quotes prevent expansion.
 For example, if you have a script that consumes an arg token that includes bash special characters, use `'<token>'` not `"<token>"`.

-# concepts

 ## Users, Groups